WHAT TO BRING

 - Bug Spray: Deep Woods Off – Our first choice.
 It’s effective against ticks and other bugs.

-- Non-Deet Bug Spray: If you prefer a non-deet version, Sawyer Bug Spray is a good option.
+- If you prefer a non-deet version of bug spray, Sawyer Bug Spray is a good option.

 For the sunscreen and deodorant above, 100% of all proceeds will be donated to Friends of the Cobbossee Watershed, a local foundation working hard to protect our beautiful lake!
 Any additional purchases from Beauty Counter through Camp Kippewa’s account will also be applied.
 You can learn more by reading our blog post around this topic.